 - ✓ Budget 2011 builds on the actions taken in Budget 2010 to return to balanced budgets by: - Delivering on the 2010 round of strategic reviews. - Taking action to close tax loopholes. - Launching a comprehensive one-year Strategic and Operating Review aimed at improving the efficiency and effectiveness of government operations and programs to ensure value for taxpayer money. - ✓ The Government has been clear and consistent that it will not raise taxes or cut transfers to persons, including those for seniors, children and the unemployed, or transfers to other levels of government in support of health care and social services, Equalization, and the gas tax transfer to municipalities. - ✓ The Government's plan for returning to balanced budgets is on track.
-Without including any targeted savings from the Strategic and Operating Review, the Government is projected to return to balanced budgets by 2015-16 at the latest. - ✓ The deficit in 2010-11 is projected to be more than 25 per cent lower than it was in 2009-10, and it is projected to shrink by more than 25 per cent again in 2011-12.
+Without including any targeted savings from the Strategic and Operating Review, the Government is projected to return to balanced budgets by 2015-16 at the latest. - ✓ The deficit in 2012-13 is projected to be cut by almost two-thirds from its level in 2009-10.
 The deficit is projected to continue to decline to \$0.3 billion in 2014-15.
-It is expected that there will be a surplus of \$4.2 billion in 2015-16. - ✓ The Strategic and Operating Review will support the return to balanced budgets, possibly one year earlier, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families. - ✓ The expiration of stimulus measures and the savings measures announced in this budget are expected to lower program spending from 16.0 per cent of gross domestic product (GDP) in 2009-10 to 12.9 per cent of GDP in 2015-16, in line with its pre-recession level. - ✓ The federal debt is projected to decline to 29.7 per cent of GDP in 2015-16, broadly returning to its pre-recession level.
+It is expected that there will be a surplus of \$4.2 billion in 2015-16. - ✓ The Strategic and Operating Review will support the return to balanced budgets by 2014-15, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families. - ✓ The expiration of stimulus measures and the savings measures announced in this budget are expected to lower program spending from 16.0 per cent of gross domestic product (GDP) in 2009-10 to 12.9 per cent of GDP in 2015-16, in line with its pre-recession level. - ✓ The federal debt is projected to decline to 29.7 per cent of GDP in 2015-16, broadly returning to its pre-recession level.